JustxJiang/UfundApplication-Humanitarian-Helpers/docs/DesignDoc.md

 5. updateNeed() - Updates an existing need using data passed through by the user/developer.
 6. deleteNeed() - Deletes a need using the passed through ID.

-We also use the Need class to interact with various needs, as in when a need has to be updated or created.
-The ID can be found by calling on it using methods from this class.

-The CupboardDAO and CupboardFileDAO classes are used to interact with the cupboard found in a respectively named JSON file.
-These files will interpret the data and return it to the developer attempting to access this data.
-It is a means of persistence when updating/creating/deleting data.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View
 > Tier above._